Childhood, Youth and Community: FAQs

-Welcome to our Virtual Open Day!
-If you’re interested in one of our Childhood, Youth and Community courses, today is a great way to get to know more about what we have to offer.
-To prepare for the day, we’ve compiled a list of frequently asked questions about our courses to help you learn more, and think about what you might want to ask in your subject related sessions.
+If you’re interested in one of our Childhood, Youth and Community courses, we’ve compiled a list of frequently asked questions about our courses to help you learn more, and think about which course might be right for you.

 What are the entry requirements?